-It’s the second Tuesday in January, so it is Oracle Critical Patch Update (CPU) time.
-The January 2014 CPU contains 144 fixes across Oracle’s Database, Fusion Middleware, E-Business Suite, PeopleSoft, Siebel, Oracle and Sun Systems Product Suite, MySQL, Oracle Linux and Virtualization, Oracle Java and some other less common product lines.
+The 17th of April fell this week, which means it is Oracle Critical Patch Update (CPU) time.
+The April 2014 CPU contains 104 fixes across Oracle’s Database, Fusion Middleware, E-Business Suite, PeopleSoft, Siebel, iLearning, Oracle and Sun Systems Product Suite, MySQL, Oracle Linux and Virtualization and Oracle Java.

 Read on for more information about what's included in this month's update.